 The MA Practicum is an unpaid, supervised on-site work experience consisting of a 160 hour clinical rotation in an ambulatory healthcare setting, performing psychomotor and affective competencies.
 Transportation to the site is the student's responsibility.

-Medical Assistant students may choose a dual enrollment in the Medical Administrative Assistant Program.
-The MA curriculum may also be applied towards earning an Associate in Science Degree.
+Medical Assistant students may choose to dual major in the Medical Administrative Assistant Program.
+The MA curriculum may also be applied towards earning a General Studies Associate in Science Degree.

 CERTIFICATE PROGRAM